 Why Make Your Band An LLC

-However, there is a downside: if the group has to file for bankruptcy and their assets aren't enough to pay off their debts and liabilities, then they will be put into personal bankruptcy by force.
+However, if the group has to file for bankruptcy and their assets aren't enough to pay off their debts and liabilities, then they will be put into personal bankruptcy by force.

 So, should your music group be an LLC?
 Well, it's up to your team, but if they want to protect themselves and not lose everything in the case of a lawsuit, then it is recommended that they go for an LLC.